Jelsik/DataVisFinalProject-Pentagon/README.md

 Cargo Theft: An Unavoidable Problem within Supply Chain and a Research

 # Abstract
 The loss of property has been a very serious problem that is widespread, numerous, and persistent.
 Local news reports abound on the rise in robbery.
-It is a sad truth, that whe people lose property to criminal activity, there is no guarantee it will be returned.
+It is a sad truth, that when people lose property to criminal activity, there is no guarantee it will be returned.

 The Federal Bureau of Investigation (FBI) has a Crime Data Explorer (CDE) application that allows visitors to explore their very comprehensive database of crime statistics.
 One data set of interest is the Cargo Theft Data, compiling information from four years of reports.
 With this data, the plan is to develop a machine learning model that can predict whether a lost property is likely to be recovered depending on various factors.
 #### Keywords